Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.md

 * Added an option to specify a fallback color if no dominant color was found.

 ### 0.3.0
 * Added an option to use SVG placeholders as described by [Shaw](http://codepen.io/shshaw/post/responsive-placeholder-image).
 SVG placeholders have the same pixel size and aspect ratio as the original images, instead of being a single square pixel.
 This way responsive images do not need a wrapper for preserving the original aspect ratio.
-This crosses "Automatically wrapping flexible images (`max-width: 100%; height: auto;`) so that the placeholder has the right aspect ratio." off the road map ;)
 * Images with no dominant color stored in the database are now automatically skipped.

 ### 0.2.2